Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 - [x] Ingest the file with the SFTP Connector.
 - [ ] Ingest the file through the Cloud Storage Connector.
 - [ ] Manually import the file using the Data Import Wizard.
-- [ ] Use Salesforce's Dataloader application to perform a bulk upload from a desktop.
+- [ ] Use Salesforce's Data Loader application to perform a bulk upload from a desktop.

 ### Cumulus Financial is currently using Data Cloud and ingesting transactional data from its backend system via an S3 Connector in upsert mode.
 During the initial setup six months ago, the company created a formula field in Data Cloud to create a custom classification.
 It now needs to update this formula to account for more classifications.
 What should the consultant keep in mind with regard to formula field updates when using the S3 Connector?